 ADMISSIONS

 (5.2) In alignment with its Mission, Central works to provide broad access to quality academic programs first-year, transfer, veteran, adult/returning students as well as graduate level students.
 Admissions requirements for the different program levels are clearly presented on the Admissions website; prominent on these pages are application deadlines and requirements for admissions and other resources.
-The University welcomes applications of first-year students with a wide range of abilities, emphasizing academic scholarship, community involvement, and extracurricular activities.
+The University welcomes applications of first year students with a wide range of abilities, emphasizing academic scholarship, community involvement, and extracurricular activities.
 A summary of services available to all students are published on the Making it Possible page; included here are descriptions of and corresponding links to the Drop-in Childcare Center (new in 2022), Student Accessibility Services, the Learning Center, Financial Aid, Student Wellness Center and more.

 5.3) CCSU complies with Federal and State laws and abides by the commitment to advocacy, ethics, and integrity using best practices as outlined by the National Association of College Admissions Counseling (NACAC).
 Consistent with Goal 2 of the SP2030, Central promotes equitable access to higher education as evidenced by its participation in the Common Application, which reaches a broader population of incoming students.
 Potential and continuing students can view policies regarding eligibility for admission and continued enrollment via the graduate and undergraduate catalogs and the University website.
 The catalog, website, and Student Handbook also describes the academic, social, and personal qualities that the University expects of its student body.